During the lease term in Keezletown

 - Show the rental home to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to entering the rental property.
-However, Nesbitt Realty can and will come into the rental without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to harass renters in Keezletown.
-Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before coming into the rental property.
+However, Nesbitt Realty can and will enter the rental property without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate tenants in Keezletown.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-- Before you lease out your property in Keezletown
+- Before you put a renter in your property in Keezletown

 - Collections and evictions